Successful relationships take time and effort.

 Other than spending money on marriage counseling if you hit a rough patch, DON’T spend money to cover up problems in your relationship.

-It is very tempting to spring for flowers or a fancy dinner to make up for a mistake or smooth over an argument, because that works like a charm.
+It is very tempting to spring for flowers or a fancy dinner to make up for a mistake or smooth over an argument because that works like a charm.

 The same thing will happen if you try to boost chronic unhappiness in your marriage by spending money.

 So even the simplest things you do together make you happy and strengthen your bond.

 5. Have sex and orgasms as frequently as you can.

 Sex (especially when you orgasm) triggers the release of many chemicals in the brain that cause you to bond to your man.

 Makeup sex after an argument is fine, but only after the argument is over and you’ve forgiven each other.

 Ignoring your feelings and having sex when you are still angry and don’t want to be touched is risky because it can create a negative association and an aversion to having sex.

-If the anger and lack of desire persists for more than a few weeks, you need to start looking for a marriage counselor right away.
+If the anger and lack of desire persist for more than a few weeks, you need to start looking for a marriage counselor right away.

 6. Always be willing to go to therapy.

 If the two of you have a problem that is persistent and you are not able to make good progress solving it on your own, go to therapy.

-Both people must be willing to go to couples counseling or individual psychotherapy if the other person asks them, whether they think they need it or not.
+Both people must be willing to go to couples counseling or individual psychotherapy if the other person asks them whether they think they need it or not.

 There are also unspoken rules and other tricks to help couples stay together.

 Do YOU and your partner have some tips of your own to share?
-Feel free to write them on the comments section below.